 Prevent The Sounds You Don’t Want

 Not only is it important to add sounds, but it’s essential to subtract those you don’t want in your sacred space.
 This is especially true for people who live on busy streets or who have noisy neighbors.
 Outside sound can interfere with peaceful activities like meditation or relaxation.

 Sound travels in a straight line and bounces off hard surfaces.
 To soundproof your garden, use hard surfaces like tall fencing.
 External and undesired sound will reflect back toward its origin.

 But don’t forget that acoustic fencing will also reflect sounds from the inside.
 This can act like a magnifier, making the existing audible sounds of your yard much more obvious.

 Be mindful of your neighbors when creating a sound wall.
 The last thing you want to do is subject your neighbors to sounds they don’t want to hear!

 Sometimes, a little classical music can heighten your mood.
 You might enjoy the sounds that nature’s bounty creates, but a little music may be required.
 Don’t forget, your yard is for entertaining, too, and it might be hard to dance to wind chime sounds!

 In situations like that, consider an outdoor sound system.
 There are a wide range of options available.
 Waterproof speakers can be placed on the ground or mounted on walls.
 Other types may require sheltered locations.

-If you’ve got a pool, there are even special speakers made to install underwater.
-You can pipe in the sound of whale song while you swim if you’d like!
+If you’ve got a pool, special speakers are made to install underwater.
+You can pipe in the sound of whale songs while you swim if you’d like!